Endocrine disruptor: Food

+Indoor air and household dust

 With the increase in household products containing pollutants and the decrease in the quality of building ventilation, indoor air has become a significant source of pollutant exposure.
 Residents living in houses with wood floors treated in the 1960s with PCB-based wood finish have a much higher body burden than the general population.
 A study of indoor house dust and dryer lint of 16 homes found high levels of all 22 different PBDE congeners tested for in all samples.
-Recent studies suggest that contaminated house dust, not food, may be the major source of PBDE in our bodies.
+Recent studies suggest that contaminated house dust, not food, may be the major source of PBDE in the body.
 One study estimated that ingestion of house dust accounts for up to 82% of humans' PBDE body burden.

 It has been shown that contaminated house dust is a primary source of lead in young children's bodies.
 It may be that babies and toddlers ingest more contaminated house dust than the adults they live with, and therefore have much higher levels of pollutants in their systems.

+Cosmetics and personal care products

 Consumer goods are another potential source of exposure to endocrine disruptors.
 An analysis of the composition of 42 household cleaning and personal care products versus 43 "chemical-free" products has been performed.
 The products contained 55 different chemical compounds: 50 were found in the 42 conventional samples representing 170 product types, while 41 were detected in 43 "chemical-free" samples representing 39 product types.
 Parabens, a class of chemicals that has been associated with reproductive-tract issues, were detected in seven of the "chemical-free" products, including three sunscreens that did not list parabens on the label.
 Vinyl products such as shower curtains were found to contain more than 10% by weight of the compound DEHP, which when present in dust has been associated with asthma and wheezing in children.
 The risk of exposure to EDCs increases as products, both conventional and "chemical-free", are used in combination.
 "If a consumer used the alternative surface cleaner, tub and tile cleaner, laundry detergent, bar soap, shampoo and conditioner, facial cleanser and lotion, and toothpaste [he or she] would potentially be exposed to at least 19 compounds: 2 parabens, 3 phthalates, MEA, DEA, 5 alkylphenols, and 7 fragrances."

 An analysis of the endocrine-disrupting chemicals in Old Order Mennonite women in mid-pregnancy determined that they have much lower levels in their systems than the general population.
 Mennonites eat mostly fresh, unprocessed foods, farm without pesticides, and use few or no cosmetics or personal care products.
 One woman who had reported using hairspray and perfume had high levels of monoethyl phthalate, while the other women all had levels below detection.
 Three women who reported being in a car or truck within 48 hours of providing a urine sample had higher levels of diethylhexyl phthalate, which is found in polyvinyl chloride and is used in car interiors.